turihamwe/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 13 create a symbolic link to /bin/ls, named __ls__.
 Script 14 copies all the HTML files from the current working directory to the parent of the working directory.
 Script 15 moves all files beginning with an uppercase letter to the directory /tmp/u.
+Script 16 Create a script that deletes all files in the current working directory that end with the character ~.
+Script 17 Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+Script 18 Write a command that lists all the files and directories of the current directory, separated by commas (,).